 HTTP: Requires a persistent server on the Python side (FastAPI/Flask), managing port allocation, lifecycle, and crash recovery.
 The server runs even when there are zero violations, wasting resources.
 It introduces a full network stack.
 Even for localhost communication, you still deal with port conflicts, process daemonization, and graceful shutdown.
 The irony: the pipeline’s watchdog monitors AI behavior, but an HTTP-based bridge would require another watchdog to monitor whether the communication layer is healthy.

 IPC (Unix Domain Socket / named pipe): Also requires a persistent process.
 Lighter than HTTP but still involves connection management, heartbeat detection, and crash recovery.
 Debugging is limited.
 You cannot test with curl, and issues require low-level tracing tools (strace, dtrace, lldb, etc.).
-That infrastructure cost is too heavy for a communication path that is non critical (degradation does not affect the main flow) and triggers only once per checkpoint.
+That infrastructure cost is too heavy for a communication path that is non-critical (degradation does not affect the main flow) and triggers only when a checkpoint contains pending violations.

 Three factors decided it: